pablo-abc/felte/packages/element/README.md

 <script type="module">
   import { prepareForm } from '@felte/element';

-  prepareForm('signin', {
+  // Needs to run _before_ `<felte-form>` connects.
+  // Make sure to call it at the top leve of the module. prepareForm('signin', {
     onSubmit: async (values) => {
       /* call to an api */